The Traveling Salesman Theorem for Jordan Curves in Hilbert Space

 for some $C^\prime>0$.
-It suffices to bound the length of the overlap between the projections of consecutive Voronoi cells $V_{n+1}(u_i), V_{n+1}(u_{i+1})$ within the tube of radius $2\beta(Q_x)\diam(Q_x)$ around $d_x$.
+It suffices to bound the length of the overlap between the projections of consecutive Voronoi cells $V_{n+1}(u_i), V_{n+1}(u_{i+1})$ within the tube of radius $2\beta_\Gamma(Q_x)\diam(Q_x)$ around $d_x$.
 The boundary between the cells is the intersection of this tube with the hyperplane of points of equal distance from both $u_i$ and $u_{i+1}$.
-A simple geometric estimate gives (5.10) (See Figure 5.1).
-Combining (5.9) and (5.10) gives (5.6).
-Applying (5.6) to (5.5), we can finally write
+A simple geometric estimate of the type carried out in \cite{BS17} pages 41 and 42 gives \eqref{e:voroverlap} (also see Figure \ref{fig:VCEstimate}).
+Combining (\ref{e:vorsegest2}) and (\ref{e:voroverlap}) gives (\ref{e:vorsegest1}).
+Applying (\ref{e:vorsegest1}) to (\ref{e:vordiamdecomp}), we can finally write